collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql/search.rst

 The ``bundle`` parameter must be a bundle on the queried table and can be specified in <table>.<bundle code> format or simply as a bundle code.
 In the example above, ``ca_objects.idno`` and ``idno`` are equivalent.
 The bundle can refer to any intrinsic, label or metadata element defined for the table.
 For labels, specify the bundle as ``<table>.preferred_labels`` (or simplly ``preferred_labels``) for the label display value, or ``<table>.preferred_labels.<sub field>`` to query a specific field.
 For example, for entities setting ``bundle`` to ``ca_entities.preferred_labels`` (or ``ca_entities.preferred_labels.displayname``) will perform matching on the ``displayname`` field.
 Using  ``ca_entities.preferred_labels.surname`` will operate on the ``surname`` field in the table.

+The set of records checked by an ``exists`` query can be restricted to one or more types by setting the optional ``restrictToTypes`` parameter to a list of types fot the specified ``table``.
+If omitted, all types be included.

 The ``values`` return value contains a list of query values and the ids of records containing those values.
 Within each ``values`` list item the ``id`` value contains the database id value for the first matched record.
 The ``ids`` return value contains a list of all matches.

 The ``exists`` query will return `all` values, whether they exist in the database or not.
 Values without matches will return ``id`` and ``ids`` as null.